vicrucann/ParallelTransportFrame/README.md

 The provided example demonstrates the calculation of PTF and its usage when generating graphics output.
 Four types of output is possible:

-1. Original curve path.
+1. Original curve path (displayed in green color).
-2. PTF slices.
+2. PTF slices (white color).
-3. Wireframe.
+3. Wireframe (magenta color).
-4. Triangular mesh.
+4. Triangular mesh (gray color).

 In order to see the different outputs, use keyboard and press `0` to display the original path, `1` - to display the PTF slices, `2` - to display the wireframe and `3` - to display the result triangular mesh.